krzemienski/awesome-from-stars/README.md

 * [MasayukiSuda/ExoPlayerFilter](https://github.com/MasayukiSuda/ExoPlayerFilter): This library uses OpenGL Shaders to apply effects on ExoPlayer video at Runtime
 * [NatsumeReiko/ExoPlayerInRecyclerView](https://github.com/NatsumeReiko/ExoPlayerInRecyclerView): None
 * [AAkira/ExoPlayerManager](https://github.com/AAkira/ExoPlayerManager): An android library that wraps the ExoPlayer and the IMA Android SDK which plays a video advertisement.
 This is written in Kotlin.
+* [yusufcakmak/ExoPlayerSample](https://github.com/yusufcakmak/ExoPlayerSample): This project is developed with ExoPlayer 2.
+You can play audio files and play video files with custom playback controls.
 * [Groovee60/ExoPlayerServiceExample](https://github.com/Groovee60/ExoPlayerServiceExample): Simple and clean Kotlin implementation of the ExoPlayer library within a persistent foregound service with notification support.
 * [chemicalbird/ExoPlayerTimelineView](https://github.com/chemicalbird/ExoPlayerTimelineView): Extracts video frames using ExoPlayer and show as a video timeline(FixedView, ScrollView)
 * [Ramotion/expanding-collection](https://github.com/Ramotion/expanding-collection): :octocat: ExpandingCollection is an animated material design UI card peek/pop controller. iOS library made by @Ramotion